citp/privacy-policy-historical/t/th/the/thebalanceeveryday.com.md

 To enable our affiliates or service providers to perform certain activities on our behalf; | It is necessary for us to process your personal data in this manner in order to deliver the services and process transactions according to the applicable contract between us.
 It is also in our legitimate interest to enable our service providers and affiliates to perform certain activities on our behalf.
 We consider this use to be proportionate and will not be prejudicial or detrimental to you.
 To notify you of any changes to the Site that may affect you. | It is necessary for us to process your personal data in order to deliver the services and process transactions according to the applicable contract between us.
     * If we are required to do so by law, regulation, or legal process (such as a court order or subpoena);
-    * In response to requests from government agencies, such as law enforcement authorities;
+    * In response to requests from government agencies, such as law enforcement authorities, including to meet national security requirements;
     * If we believe disclosure is necessary or appropriate to prevent physical harm or financial loss, or in connection with an investigation of suspected or actual illegal activity; and
-    * In the event we sell or transfer all or a portion of our business or assets (including a reorganization, dissolution, or liquidation)
+    * In the event we sell or transfer all or a portion of our business or assets (including a reorganization, dissolution, or liquidation).
+In such an event, we will seek to provide you with commercially reasonable notice, e.g., via email and/or notice on our website, of any change in ownership, incompatible new uses of your personal information, and choices you may have regarding your personal information;
 | We conduct this processing to comply with our legal obligations and to protect the public interest.
     * Guard against, identify, and prevent fraud and other criminal activity, claims, and other liabilities; and
     * Comply with applicable legal requirements, law enforcement requests, and our company policies.